gipi/blog/_drafts/reversing-usb-update-process.md

 };
 ```

 that corresponds perfectly with what we are looking for.
+This struct is used to
+describe "callback" from element of the GUi of the program represented by the MFC class.

 At the end the layout in memory of a MFC class is the following

 ```
++ CRuntimeClass
+ +
 + Message Map data   <----------------------------------------.
  + ptr to MFC42.DLL::<super class>::messageMap()              |
  + ptr to AFX_MSGMAP_ENTRY array -.                           |